seek-oss/sku/docs/docs/multi-language.md

 ## Usage

-To create your first translation you need to create a folder ending in `.vocab` and add a file in it called `translations.json` anywhere in your source code.
+To create your first translation you need to create a folder ending in `.vocab` and add a file in it called `translations.json`.
+This can be anywhere in your source code.

 **E.g.** `./App.vocab/translations.json`

-In the file add of translations in the form of `translationKey: {message: "The english translation"}`
+In the file, add translations in the form of `translationKey: { message: "The english translation" }`

 **Recommendation:** Whilst you can use any key that you like we recommended to use a copy, or simplied version of the english translation.